-A year ago, Peters, Fraser + Dunlop contacted me, taking note of the quality of work coming out of The Novelry and asked whether an association might be useful for all parties.
+A year ago, Peters, Fraser + Dunlop contacted me, taking note of the quality of work coming out of The Novelry through our creative writing courses, and asked whether an association might be useful for all parties.
 So, I went to meet with Tessa David and Tim Bates of PFD on New Oxford Street and we had a chat about the kind of writing that excites us all.
 We agreed to work together to progress talent coming out of The Novelry, and I asked them for one thing; that the Novelry's graduates get VIP treatment.
 When I submit work on my writers' behalf, the agency should give us an expression of interest within two weeks.

 Since then other agents have been in touch with The Novelry asking to be on our list for first sight of great novels as they emerge hot from our oven, and I've made contact with agents I know to be wonderful advocates of their writers' work in genres useful to my writers.
 The same deal applies to all - no slush pile!
 A two-week reading and response time (and gentle and courteous treatment of my writers).

 We have seen the beginning of some beautiful relationships in the last year.

 You'll all be familiar with the process which puts prose through its paces so that every novel we submit is in really great shape, but if you're not, you can take a look here.

 I'm very proud of our agency list.
 Our agents cover the globe, working internationally and are AAA and AAR members.
 As individuals, they are known and vouched for by myself and The Novelry members.
 Working alongside our agents gives me a chance to keep an ear to the ground.
 From the very first chat with each of my writers I match their intentions for their book to a commercial sweet spot.
 It's our unabashed intention to get our writers publishing contracts, and it's a great joy and privilege for me to be able to make that call to say "THEY LOVE IT!"